-B. Quarterly Reports.
+B. Quarterly Reports

-1. Test Period 5 Quarterly Report.
-On November 14, 2013, Servicer, through the IRG, submitted to me a Quarterly Report containing the results of the Compliance Review conducted by the IRG for the calendar quarter ending September 30, 2013.
-As shown in Table 1 below, based on the testing activities required in the Work Plan, the IRG determined that the Threshold Error Rate had not been exceeded or otherwise failed for any of the Metrics tested.
+1. Test Period 9.
+In November, 2014, Servicer submitted to me a Quarterly Report containing the results of the Compliance Review conducted by the IRG for the calendar quarter ended September 30, 2014.
+As shown in Table 1 below, the IRG determined that the Threshold Error Rate had not been exceeded or otherwise failed for any of the Metrics tested.